dss-extensions/dss_capi/README.md

 This is a work-in-progress but it's deemed stable enough to be made public.
 *Note that, while the interface with OpenDSS is stable (v7, classic version), the OpenDSS-PM (v8, actor-based parallel machine version) interface is experimental in our builds.*

-This library exposes the OpenDSS/OpenDSS-PM engine in a plain C interface that tries to reproduce most of the COM methods.
-In fact, most of the code is derived from the COM implementation files.
-The resulting DLL can be using directly or through the `dss_python` module in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
-Support for .NET bindings is available starting in version 0.9.4.
-MATLAB bindings are expected for version 0.10.

 Instead of using extra numeric parameters as in the official DDLL interface, each original COM property is exposed as a pair of functions.
 For example, the load kVA property is exposed as: